Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Display the Locals Window (View - -> Locals Window), if it is not already open.
+Display the Locals Window (View -> Locals Window), if it is not already open.

 Click somewhere in the middle of the code and press F8 to execute the VBA Code one line at a time and watch the Local Window to track what happens at each step.

-All the above variants of the ClsVolume Class have been written with less Code, except the first example of ClsVolume Class.
+All the above variants of the ClsVolume Class have been written with less Code, except the first example of the ClsVolume Class.

 Working with the Recordset Object.

-Next week we will work with a built-in Object DAO.Recordset and build a Class Module to:
+Next week, we will work with a built-in Object 'DAO.Recordset' and build a Class Module to:

 1. Calculate and update a Field,